inrae/jupyterhub-vm/README.md

 * **Input**:  an ISO file corresponding to the chosen operating system, downloaded from the Internet
 * **Output**:  an instance of the operational virtual machine on the [Genouest OpenStack cloud](https://www.genouest.org/2017/03/02/cluster/); in the upper part, all the configuration files used for the automatic generation of the virtual machine.

+The tested versions are Packer v1.15.0 && Vagrant 2.4.9

 <br>

 ### 1 - Get the ISO file